 Yes – in fact it’s actually better if you do.
 Prepare as usual, allow to cool thoroughly then cover and place in the fridge.
 Leave for up to 2 days before baking.
 Remove from the fridge and allow to come to room temperature (30 minutes – 1 hour) before baking.

+Yes, lasagne can easily be frozen.
 Prepare the lasagne, cover with grated cheese and let it go completely cold.
 Once the lasagne has cooled, wrap the whole thing (including the dish) tightly in plastic wrap (as close to the surface of the lasagne as possible) and a double layer of tin foil.
 Freeze for up to 3 months.

 To defrost the lasagne, take it out of the freezer the day/night before you want to eat it and let it thaw in the fridge overnight.